 PReS -Preventing Return to Smoking Postpartum – Development of a complex intervention to sustain smoking cessation in postpartum women

 This UEA led study, funded by the Medical Research Council and supported by NIHR, aimed to develop a supportive intervention, to be integrated into existing healthcare, to help women who have stopped smoking in pregnancy stay stopped following the birth of a baby.
 Following a systematic review of intervention behaviour change techniques, researchers gathered qualitative feedback from pregnant and postpartum relapsers and ex-smokers, partners and healthcare professionals to define who might deliver an intervention, in what form, for how long and with what potential components.
 Using a person-based approach, the final phase of the study tested a prototype intervention, enabling them to develop an approach suitable for testing in a definitive trial.
 Full report is published in Int.
 J. Envi-ron.
 Res.
 Public Health.
-The infographic on the left is a handy overview of the study.

 I-ACT Access to primary care for socio-economically disadvantaged older people in rural areas: A qualitative study